rust-lang/rust/ARCHITECTURE.md

 typically measures in tens of megabytes at most, keeping all input data in memory is OK.

-A "structured semantic model" is basically an object-oriented representations of modules, functions and types which appear in the source code.
+A "structured semantic model" is basically an object-oriented representation of modules, functions and types which appear in the source code.
 This representation is fully "resolved": all expressions have types, all references are bound to declarations, etc.